ABC Audio: ABC Radio

 On August 7, 2014, ABC announced that it would relaunch its radio network division on January 1, 2015.
 The change occurred following the announcement that Cumulus would replace its ABC News radio service with Westwood One News (via CNN).
 ABC will continue to make its radio news programming (via ABC News Radio and its FM counterpart ABC News Now) available through the network, and will also expand to create new radio programming based on other ABC owned properties such as Good Morning America, Dancing With The Stars and Jimmy Kimmel Live.
 Skyview Networks would handle advertising sales and satellite distribution.

 By December 23, 2014, ABC News had signed up over 1,000 affiliated stations for at least one of ABC News, ABC Digital and ABC Air Power networks.
 This included 200 new affiliates and multiple stations affiliating with more than one service.
 Major new key affiliates added included WTOP-FM, WGN and KFI.

 In April 2018, ABC announced that it planned to develop new syndicated radio programs with Skyview.
 The pair made a deal in August 2018 to syndicate “The Dana Cortez Show” morning show formerly on “98.5 The Beat” KBBT San Antonio.

 Around 2015, ABC News began experimenting with podcasts and added an audio channel to its app.
 On March 28, 2018, the company began its first daily podcast, Start Here.
 Paula Faris launched a podcast on November 13, 2018, with three episodes of Journeys of Faith.

 Local Radio Networks moved its twelve 24/7 music formats on January 1, 2019, to ABC Radio for marketing and talent sharing and Skyview Networks for satellite distribution.
 ABC News Radio programming was previously offered to Local Radio affiliates.

 Vice president and general manager Steve Jones left April 4, 2019 to work at Skyview.
 For the interim, four ABC News executive would head up ABC Radio: ABC News executive director, programming/news coverage Andrew Kalb, ABC News senior manager, business development Abe Velez, ABC Radio director of affiliate relations Heidi Oringer and ABC News Radio executive director of operations Jeff Fitzgerald.
-He was replace in May 2019 by Stacia Philips Deshishku promoted from the position of Washington Deputy Bureau Chief.
+He was replaced in May 2019 by Stacia Philips Deshishku promoted from the position of Washington Deputy Bureau Chief.